terrence333/se-assignment-2-introduction-to-software-engineering-terrence333/README.md

 Software maintenance is essential for several reasons:

--Longevity: Software systems are often intended to have a long lifespan, and maintenance helps ensure their continued operation and relevance over time.
+1. Longevity: Software systems are often intended to have a long lifespan, and maintenance helps ensure their continued operation and relevance over time.
--Cost-effectiveness: Maintaining existing software is generally more cost-effective than developing a new system from scratch, especially for complex or mission-critical applications.
+2. Cost-effectiveness: Maintaining existing software is generally more cost-effective than developing a new system from scratch, especially for complex or mission-critical applications.
--User Satisfaction: Addressing defects, adding new features, and improving performance through maintenance activities helps enhance user satisfaction and retention.
+3. User Satisfaction: Addressing defects, adding new features, and improving performance through maintenance activities helps enhance user satisfaction and retention.
--Compliance: Software systems may need to be maintained to comply with changing regulations, standards, or legal requirements.
+4. Compliance: Software systems may need to be maintained to comply with changing regulations, standards, or legal requirements.
--Competitive Advantage: Maintaining software and incorporating new features and improvements can help organizations stay competitive in their respective markets.
+5. Competitive Advantage: Maintaining software and incorporating new features and improvements can help organizations stay competitive in their respective markets.

 Ethical Considerations in Software Engineering: